TheKohan/kohan-astro-blog/src/content/posts/markdown-reader-astro-rehype-pretty-code.md

 ```
 ````

-Right now all the lines of could should be numbered
+Right now all of the lines in code block should be numbered.

 ![Markdown with highlighting and line numbering](https://res.cloudinary.com/kohan-devblog/image/upload/c_scale,w_1153/v1688068184/Posts/markdown-reader-astro-rehype-pretty-code/Screenshot_2023-06-29_at_21.49.26_uelj2f.png)

-All that is left to do is do something about that ugly title on top of the markdown.
-Lets handle that next!
+All that's left to do is to address the issue of the ugly title on top of the markdown.
+Let's handle that next!
 ## Styling markdown's title

-Styling the title is fairly simple as `rehype-pretty-code` has us covered here, we'll just need to target custom attribute that the plugin attaches to the element with our css.
+Styling the title will be fairly simple as `rehype-pretty-code` has us covered here.
+We just need to target custom attribute that the plugin attaches to the element with our css.

 ```astro title="layout.astro" {63-76} showLineNumbers
 <style is:global>